 4. Recognizing that this is a process, not an event.

-I so wish I could give you a tool that bada bing! would make all your cravings permanently disappear.
+I wish I could give you a tool that would make all your cravings permanently disappear.
 But I care, and because I care, I need to be honest.

 Mindful, conscious eating is a process, a practice.
-To stay sugar free, we need to be mindful about what we’re eating.
+To have conscious relationship with sugar, we need to be mindful about what we’re eating.
 This doesn’t mean being obsessive or neurotic about food.
 It does mean finding awareness and paying attention.

 One of the biggest roadblocks for me is continual, ongoing acceptance.
 Healing from sugar means that I have to keep doing the things that keep me sugar free – those things that honor my sugar sensitive brain chemistry and keep it healthy and whole.
 If I don’t eat regularly, if I start eating lots of processed food, if I skip meals, I’m going to crave sugar – which can lead me right back into it.